Mangayarkarasi: Production

 The film featured P. U. Chinnappa in triple roles — King, Prince and the grandson.
 It was the first time in Tamil cinema that an artiste featured in 3 roles.
 N. S. Krishnan featured in double roles as father and son.
 Radhakrishnan played the role of N. S. Krishnan's kid and literally caught a crow in one scene.
-Thereafter he came to be fondly called as Kaka Radhakrishnan, Kaka in Tamil meaning crow.
+Thereafter he came to be fondly called Kaka Radhakrishnan, Kaka is the Tamil word for crow.